OpenNTF/regex41s/README.md

 The `RegexMatcher` combines `java.util.regex.Pattern` and `java.util.regex.Matcher` into one handy LotusScript wrapper to perform Regular Expression operations on text.
 You can do repeated matches on the same string with `find()` to locate multiple occurrences of pattern matches, and you can access captured groups with `group()`.
 The `replaceAll()` and `replaceFirst()` methods let you replace matching parts with strings that may contain backreferences to captured parts of the original string.
-In contrast to the `SimpleRegexMatcher` that is targeted to users that are new to the `java.util.regex` classes, `RegexMatcher` assumes a basic level of familiarity with the underlying Java classes.
+Whereas the `SimpleRegexMatcher` is targeted to users that are new to the `java.util.regex` classes, `RegexMatcher` assumes a basic level of familiarity with the underlying Java classes.

 The Regular Expressions used in this class follow `java.util.regex.Pattern` syntax as described [here](http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html).